Gtalen/data-analytics/README.md

 ## USAGE

 ### Libraries/Prerequisites
-the jupyter notebook used in this project used the Anaconda python Interpreter  in the visual studio  code environment.
+The project utilized jupyter notebook in the visual studio  code environment and Anaconda python Interpreter.

 ```
 Install Anaconda python Interpreter

 ```

 The libraries used for this project Pandas, Numpy, matplotlib_pyplot, Seaborn and Sciplot.stats and these packages are available on the Anaconda installation package.
 Any additional package can be installed using pip install.
 Pandas was used for exploring the dataframe, Numpy - numerical arrays was utilized for data analysis while Matplotlib and seaborn was used for plotting data.
-These can be imported into the jupyter notebook with the commend;
+These can be imported into the jupyter notebook with the command below;

 ```
 import pandas as pd